-What Is the Deadline for a Wrongful Death Case in Maryland?
+What is the Deadline for a Wrongful Death Case in Maryland?

 When Does the Wrongful Death Statute of Limitations in Maryland Begin?

-The clock starts ticking for the wrongful death statute of limitations at the time of your family member’s death.
-The personal injury statute of limitations begins when the injury is sustained.
+The clock starts ticking for the wrongful death statute of limitations at the time of your family member’s death. the personal injury statute of limitations begins when the injury is sustained.

 Although three years seems like a long time and the period is longer in Maryland than in some other states, it can pass very quickly.
-It’s important not to wait until the 11th hour to contact a Baltimore personal injury lawyer.
-The attorney will need to gather a lot of evidence before filing a lawsuit.
+It’s important not to wait until the 11th hour to contact a Maryland personal injury lawyer. the attorney will need to gather a lot of evidence before filing a lawsuit.
 This can be problematic on the eve of the statute of limitations expiring.

-What Is the Statute of Limitations for the Wrongful Death of a Child in Maryland?
+What is the Statute of Limitations for the Wrongful Death of a Child in Maryland?

 Does an Occupational Disease Affect the Wrongful Death Statute of Limitations in Maryland?